Cast Iron Skillet Pork Chops (with veggies and apples)

 - 1 teaspoon dried thyme or rosemary

 BRINE PORK CHOPS (OPTIONAL): Place brine ingredients in a large zipper locked bag.
 Massage for a few seconds to dissolve salt and sugar.
 Add pork chops.
-Seal and let brine for 1-3 hours.
+Seal and brine for 1-2 hours in the fridge (even 30 minutes if chops are thin).
+Let them sit on the counter for the last 30 minutes to come to room temperature.
 Remove pork chops, rinse and pat dry with paper towels.

 PREPARE SAUCE MIXTURE: Mix together all sauce ingredients in a measuring cup or small bowl.
 Set aside.

-SAUTE PORK CHOPS: Season chops with salt and pepper (use less if chops were brined).
-Heat 1/2 tablespoon oil in large (12") cast iron or other skillet to medium high.
-Saute half the pork chops for 2-3 minutes per side (or a bit more if chops are thicker).
-Repeat with remaining pork chops.
-(If too smokey, reduce heat to medium).
-Remove chops to a plate and cover with foil to keep warm.
+SAUTE PORK CHOPS: Season chops with salt, pepper and garlic pepper (use less salt if chops were brined).
+Heat 1/2 tablespoon oil in large skillet to medium-high heat.
+Sauté pork chops in hot pan for 2-3 minutes per side (or a bit more if chops are thicker) until internal temperature reaches 140F/60C using a meat thermometer.
+(If too smoky, reduce to medium heat).
+Pan fry pork chops in two batches if pan is not large enough.
+Remove pan-fried pork chops to a plate and cover with foil to keep warm.

 SAUTE VEGETABLES/APPLES AND MAKE SAUCE: Add a teaspoon or two more oil if needed.
 Add onions, peppers, apples and asparagus to pan and stir.
-Saute for 3-4 minutes until onions are translucent and vegetables/apples are tender (they don't have to be soft).
-Add gravy mixture and stir for a minute.
+Sauté for 3-4 minutes until onions are translucent and vegetables/apples are tender (they don't have to be soft).
+Add sauce mixture and stir for a minute, scraping up the bits from the bottom of the pan.
 Sauce will thicken.
 Taste and adjust seasonings as needed.
 Add pork chops to warm through.
-If pork chops are thicker and not quite done (some pink is fine), cover and finish cooking for a few minutes.
+If pork chops are thicker and not quite done (some pink is fine), cover and finish cooking for a 2-3 minutes.
 Spoon sauce and vegetables on top.
 Serve immediately with rice, noodles or potatoes if desired.

-Nutrition Values do not include optional brining which would increase sodium/salt value.
+Nutrition Values are estimates for bone-in pork chops and do not include optional brining which would increase sodium/salt value.